Phylogenetic network models as graphical models: Stacked Reticulations

 \section{Stacked Reticulations}

-In this section, we explore a generalization of Proposition \ref{prop:contractretic} which is concerned with stacked reticulations.
+In this section, we explore an extension of Propositions \ref{prop:degree2vertex} and \ref{prop:contractretic} which is concerned with stacked reticulations.
 A stacked reticulation is a pair of vertices $b$, $c$ such that $b$ and $c$ are each reticulations (that is, both have indegree greater than one), and such that $b \rightarrow c$ is an edge in the network.
-We show that under fairly broad conditions, it is possible to contract the edge $b \rightarrow c$ without changing the distributions that can arise from the phylogenetic network model.
-This result leads to a number of surprising cases where where two binary networks can yield the same probability distributions, and hence lead to non-identifiability of the network models.
+We show that under fairly broad conditions, it is possible to contract the edge $b \rightarrow c$ without changing the distributions that can arise from the displayed tree model.
+This result leads to a number of surprising cases where two binary networks can yield the same probability distributions, and hence lead to non-identifiability of the network models.
 These results suggest that stacked reticulations should likely be avoided in modeling phylogenetic networks under the displayed tree model.

-\begin{thm} Let $G$ be a graph with an edge $b \rightarrow c$.
+\begin{thm} Consider the displayed tree model on a DAG $G$ which contains an edge $b \rightarrow c$.
 Suppose that $b$ has outdegree $1$.
 Let $G'$ be the graph obtained from $G$ by contracting the edge $b \rightarrow c$ (that is, we have an edge $a \rightarrow c$ in $G'$ for each edge $a \rightarrow b$ in $G$, and we keep the graph simple).
-If the transition model is multiplicatively closed, closed under convex combinations, and splittable, then the two graphs produce the same family of distributions when $b$ is a hidden variable in $G$.
+If the transition model $TM$ is multiplicatively closed, closed under convex combinations, and splittable, then the two graphs produce the same family of distributions when $b$ is a hidden variable in $G$.
 The statement also holds if we require all reticulation probabilities to be positive. \end{thm}

-\begin{proof} For we show that the graphs $G$ and $G'$ are local modifications of each other.
+\begin{proof} First, we show that the graphs $G$ and $G'$ are local modifications of each other.
 Then we show that the corresponding conditional distribution families are the same.